wingy3181/dotfiles/README.md

 [![Build Status](https://travis-ci.org/wingy3181/dotfiles.svg?branch=master)](https://travis-ci.org/wingy3181/dotfiles)

+> :exclamation: **NOTE:** These dotfiles are still a :construction: WIP (Work In Progress) as I customize these scripts for my own usage.

 These are the base dotfiles that I start with when I set up a new environment.
 For more specific local needs I use the `.local` files described in the [`Local Settings`](#local-settings) section.